boqgSec/ict171-cloudserver/firewall-setup.md

 Key Features:
-- Hardens the server and strengths the protections
+- Hardens the server and strengthens the protections
--
+- Improves overall network security
+- Will restrict unnecessary incoming traffic